METHODS

 Cultivate reading interests among individuals (Vlieghe et al., 2009), deepening motivations in reading and increasing the spread/impact of such habits.

 There exists robust research on university leisure reading patterns, social leisure reading motivations and benefits, and corresponding technologies.
-However, there is a gap on the intersection of all of these aspects: social leisure reading and improving well-being for university students.
-Thus, our research aimed to augment social leisure reading engagement, promoting long-term mental well-being via engaging reading experiences.
+However, there is a gap in the intersection of all of these aspects: social leisure reading and improving well-being for university students.
+Thus, our research aimed to explore:

 ---|---|---|---|